huggingface/transformers/docs/source/performance.md

 Hardware: 2x TITAN RTX 24GB each + NVlink with 2 NVLinks (`NV2` in `nvidia-smi topo -m`)
 Software: `pytorch-1.8-to-be` + `cuda-11.0` / `transformers==4.3.0.dev0`

-### Batch Sizes

-The best performance is achieved when the tensor's batch size dimension is a multiple of 8.
-It's the final batch size of the tensor that gets passed to the GPU to calculate something that's important.

-Examples:
-- if you use DP or DDP on 2 GPUs you want to have a total batch size of at least 16 (2x8), or a higher multiple.
-If your total batch size is 8, then each GPU will get a mini-batch of 4.
-- if you use Pipeline parallelism you want to make sure that after chunking you end up with micro-batches that are multiples of 8.
-For example if `chunks=3` is used, you want the batch size to be 24 (or a higher multiple of 8).
-Because if you use a batch size of 16, you will end up with 3 micro-batches of size 6,5,5.

-There is no harm in using smaller batch sizes and at times one can hardly squeeze a batch size of 1 before getting OOM, it just won't be as fast as it can be.

 ### DataLoader